 You may have early cervical cancer and may not even know it.
 That’s because it’s a slow-growing cancer and its signs and symptoms don’t show up right away.
 But as the cancer spreads and becomes more advanced, the signs and symptoms become more evident.
 They include:

 - Vaginal bleeding after intercourse, between periods, following a pelvic examination

 - Vaginal bleeding after menopause

 - Increased vaginal discharge that may have a foul order

 - Unexplained, persistent pelvic pain or pain during sexual intercourse

 Early Detection is Key

-Cervical cancer can be detected with regular Pap tests or Pap smear which we offer here at UrgentMed.
+It can be detected with regular Pap tests or Pap smear which we offer here at UrgentMED.
 Detecting cancer earlier increases the patient’s chance for proper treatment.
 If you have symptoms, be sure to make an appointment with your doctor, or stop by an UrgentMED center for testing.